Slins-23/neural-network/README.md

   - Categorical cross-entropy (`loss_categorical_crossentropy`)
 # Notes

-- Currently, the only accepted datasets are `.csv` files delimited by a comma `,`, and images, which must be put into the folder `images/train` for training (and testing if it was enabled and no separate folder was chosen), `images/predict` for images to predict once the training is finished or after loading a model, and `images/test` if using a test set and a separate folder was chosen in the settings
+- Currently, the only accepted datasets are files delimited by a comma '`,`', and images, which must be put into the folder `images/train` for training (and testing if it was enabled and no separate folder was chosen), `images/predict` for images to predict once the training is finished or after loading a model, and `images/test` if using a test set and a separate folder was chosen in the settings

 - Normalization (prior to mean normalization and standardizing) is within the range [-1, 1], by design choice.
 - Dataset loader skips first row and expects each variable to be a different column
-- The class names for a model trained on a `.csv` dataset will be whatever column names they had, meanwhile, for images they will be integers increasing from `0` to `k` where `k` is the number of classes, or you can optionally manually input a label for each of those classes.
+- The class names for a model trained on a comma-delimited '`,`' dataset will be whatever column names they had, meanwhile, for images they will be integers increasing from `0` to `k` where `k` is the number of classes, or you can optionally manually input a label for each of those classes.
 - Expect bugs, inaccuracies, lack of speed, high memory consumption, and general lack of optimization.
 - A practical example of the script exceeding available memory and crashing for me was running the MNIST example, but instead of using a batch size of 32 as shown in the video, using a batch size of 1 caused it to crash in between the 4th and 5th steps for me, with 32GB RAM.
 - Currently the script needs images of the same dimension (no need to be square), as the input layer dimension is pre-defined.